Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Torque-Balanced Module

-In order to be able to fly and dock to other modules autonomously, a module design must satisfy an important property that is called \emph{torque-balance}.
-The module can hover without rotating while all propellers generate identical forces. \begin{definition}[torque-balanced module] A \emph{torque-balanced} module is a module that generates zero torque when all its propellers generate a unit force, i.e., if $\boldsymbol{u}=\boldsymbol{1}$, then $\boldsymbol\tau=\boldsymbol{0}$. \end{definition}
+{ A desirable characteristic of a module to fly independently is \emph{torque-balance}, which means that the module can hover without rotating when all rotors generate identical forces. \begin{definition}[torque-balanced module] A \emph{torque-balanced} module is a module that generates zero torque when all its rotors generate a unit force, \textit{i.e.}, if $\boldsymbol{u}=\boldsymbol{1}$, then $\boldsymbol\tau=\boldsymbol{0}$. \end{definition}